rossanmol/chainwatcher/README.md

 - Individual components are mostly made for specific container sizes.
 Usage of container queries would allow them to be used in multiple websites.
 - No use of Design System, so some components are themed under various colours made specifically for this website.
 These components might not look as good if had to be re-used on other sites.
 - Use **websockets** for notifications instead of polling system.
+- Currently to find difference in transaction/addresses, we are hashing the whole response, which could contain time sensitive data, or data which might not be related to actual hash.
+Reducing the amount of payload that falls under hash, could make it less sensitive.

 ### Testing improvements